Astro Boy (film): Critical response

 Owen Gleiberman of Entertainment Weekly gave the film a B and wrote that it had a "little too much lost-boys-and-girls mopiness", but "Astro Boy is a marvelously designed piece of cartoon kinetics..."
 Glenn Whipp of the Los Angeles Times gave the mixed review claiming "The kids won't get it but will enjoy the big, climactic robot rumpuses, which owe a heavy debt to Brad Bird's The Iron Giant (1999)".
 Manohla Dargis of The New York Times gave it a mixed review, criticizing the film's confused tonal mixture of darkness and "commercially motivated" optimism.

 Conversely, Roger Ebert gave the film three out of four stars, stating that "The movie contains less of its interesting story and more action and battle scenes than I would have preferred. [...]
-Still, Astro Boy is better than most of its recent competitors, such as Monsters vs. Aliens and Kung Fu Panda.'"
+Still, Astro Boy is better than most of its recent competitors, such as Monsters vs. Aliens and Kung Fu Panda.
 Richard Corliss, writing for Time, also gave the movie a positive review, writing that "Any purely reasoned critique of Astro Boy would note that it does not advance the art of animation, and that some of its humor stabs miss their mark.
 But Bowers knows how to infuse emotion without just ladling it out in Act III; it is at the core of the story, as Astro Toby teaches his father the verities of love, heroism and family feeling."

 Home media

-Astro Boy was released on DVD and Blu-ray in the United States on March 16, 2010, by Summit Entertainment.
-Both releases include two new CGI animated sequences, a featurette with the voice cast, three other featurettes about drawing Astro Boy, making a CGI animated movie and getting the Astro Boy look, and an image gallery.
+Astro Boy was released on DVD and Blu-ray in the United States on March 16, 2010 by Universal Pictures Home Entertainment.
+Both releases include two new CGI shorts, a featurette with the voice cast, three other featurettes about drawing Astro Boy, making a CGI movie, and getting the Astro Boy look, and an image gallery.

 In Japan, a limited edition Astro Boy premium box set was released on April 2, 2010 by Kadokawa.
-It featured the same content from the American release with the exception of it spanning two DVD discs (one containing the film, the other containing special features with two that are exclusive to Japan) and has both English and Japanese dub (along with English and Japanese subtitles.)
+It featured the same content from the American release, with the exception of it spanning two DVDs (one containing the film, the other containing special features, with two that are exclusive to Japan) and having both English and Japanese dubs (along with English and Japanese subtitles).
 The box set also comes with a DVD (containing a single story on Astro's first flight and an image gallery), Dr. Tenma's Project Notes (featuring 80 pages of CGI models, character art and set designs from the film), a Micro SD (featuring the motion manga Atomu Tanjo (Birth of Astro Boy) originally written by Osamu Tezuka), a postcard of 1980 Astro Boy flying, a small bookmark (a reel from the film inside a plastic cover), and Astro's blueprints from the film.